haydenmlh/haydenmlh/README.md

 Hi there!
-I'm Hayden, a fourth year undergraduate majoring in Computer Science and Economics at the University of Toronto.
+I'm Hayden, a recent HBSc Graduate in Computer Science and Economics at the University of Toronto.
 Learn more about me on my [website](https://haydenmlh.com/)!

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I enjoy photography a lot.
 Check out my nature photography on my [Instagram](https://www.instagram.com/haydennnature/ "Instagram: haydennnature")!